-Interviews with the Warden and Associate Warden/PCM confirmed there have been no inmates placed in involuntary restrictive housing in the past twelve (12) months.
+Interviews with the Warden and Associate Warden of Custody and Operations/PCM confirmed there have been no inmates placed in involuntary restrictive housing in the past 12 months.
 Also, they indicated if an inmate is placed in involuntary restrictive housing for their own protection, the inmate would have access to programs, privileges, education and work only if there is no safety concern.
 This information would be documented and reviewed by the case management staff on a weekly basis.
-They confirmed every thirty (30) days if an inmate is placed in involuntary restrictive housing, a meeting is held with the Warden, Associate Warden, and Corrections Program Director to determine if the inmate should continue in restrictive housing.
+They confirmed every 30 days if an inmate is placed in involuntary restrictive housing, a meeting is held with the Warden, Associate Warden of Custody and Operations and Associate Warden of Programs to determine if the inmate should continue in restrictive housing.
 The information would be documented in OPUS.